vaibhavkantmishra/Project_2/README.md

 ##    PROBLEM STATEMENTS
        1.    which is the most used hashtag on twitter.

-       2. Who's favorite specific tweet? eg:-userid(katyperry) Most likes tweet of this particular person on twitter
+       2. Which is the most popular specific tweet?
+                  Example:-userid(katyperry) Most liked tweet of this particular person on twitter.

-       3. How many twitter account uses the hashtag Tokyo2020 Olympic.
+       3. Which are the twitter accounts who use the hashtag Tokyo2020 Olympic.

        4. How many verified account on twitter who have used Hashtag "Olympic" .